euro-cordex/jsc-cordex/README.md

 - `lucas` (CORDEX FPS LUCAS)

 > **ATTENTION**
-> - Check your `umask` setting, or set to `umask 0007`.
+> - Check your `umask` setting, or set to `umask 0027` (`-rw-r-----` or `drwxr-s---`).
-> - Make sure others can access the respective shared simulation data directories you create as part of the CORDEX-CMIP6 archive protocol directory trees.
+> - But make sure others can access the respective shared simulation data directories you create as part of the CORDEX-CMIP6 archive protocol directory trees.
+> - Make sure that only you as the owner of the uploaded simulation data have write-permission.
+> - Within `sim_data/` (see above) a directory structure has been created which has write-.permisison for the group down to the `<domain_id>` of the ESGF compliant directory structure.

 # Naming scheme